leegee/node-myremote/README.md

 ## Future Work

 * Parse a Cubase XML
-* Expose the regex used to select the program
+* Expose the regex used to select Cubase
-* Maybe add options to launch programs
+* Maybe add options to launch programs/do other things on the host PC

 ## Resources